Firearm Purchaser Licensing

 - States with strong handgun purchaser licensing laws were associated with 56 percent lower rates of fatal mass shooting incidents, and 67 percent fewer mass shooting victims.4

-- Firearm purchaser licensing laws were associated with 11 percent reduction in firearm homicides in urban counties from 1984-2015.5
+- Permit-to-purchase laws were associated with 11 percent reduction in firearm homicides in urban counties from 1984-2015.5

-- Firearm purchaser licensing laws are also associated with significantly lower rates of guns being diverted for criminal use shortly after retail sale.
+- Permit-to-purchase laws are also associated with significantly lower rates of guns being diverted for criminal use shortly after retail sale.

-To learn more visit the Educational Fund to Stop Gun Violence’s archived policy library on firearm licensing.
+To learn more visit the Educational Fund to Stop Gun Violence’s archived policy library on permit-to-purchase laws.

 “Requiring a license or permit to purchase a handgun reduces firearm homicides and suicides, as well as trafficking and shootings of law enforcement officers.
 It is one of the most effective policies we have to reduce gun violence.”